On the dynamics and integrability of the Ziegler pendulum: Integrability

 The proof follows from the substitution of given functions into the system.
-Terms $A_{11}$, $A_{12}$, $A_{22}$ do not change after substitution $\varphi_1 \mapsto -\varphi_1$.
+Terms $A_{11}$, $A_{12}$, $A_{22}$ do not change after the substitution $\varphi_1 \mapsto -\varphi_1$.
 Terms $r_1$ and $r_2$ change their signs.
-At the same time, the left-hand side also changes its sign. \end{proof} From the lemma we obtain the following \begin{proposition} Let $\varphi_1(t)$, $v_1(t)$, $v_2(t)$ be a solution which intersects the plane $\varphi_1 = 0$ in two points.
-Then this solution is periodic. \end{proposition} \begin{proof} A periodic solution can be obtained from the segment between the two points using the symmetry with respect to the plane $\varphi_1 = 0$. \end{proof} Finally, we obtain the following three results on the existence of families of periodic solutions for system \eqref{eq4}. \begin{proposition} There exists $K_1$ such that for any $k_1 > K_1$ there exists $\varepsilon = \varepsilon(k_1)$ and for all $|F| < \varepsilon$ system \eqref{eq4} has a two-parameter family of periodic solutions. \end{proposition} \begin{proposition} Let $k_1 > 0$, then there exists $\varepsilon = \varepsilon(k_1)$, such that for all $|m_1 l_1 - m_3 l_3| < \varepsilon$ system \eqref{eq4} has a two-parameter family of periodic solutions. \end{proposition} \begin{proposition} Let $k_1 = 0$ and $F < 0$, then there exists $\varepsilon = \varepsilon(k_1)$ such that for all $|m_1 l_1 - m_3 l_3| < \varepsilon$ system \eqref{eq4} has a two-parameter family of periodic solutions. \end{proposition}
+At the same time, the left-hand side also changes its sign. \end{proof} From the lemma we obtain the following \begin{proposition} Let $\varphi_1(t)$, $v_1(t)$, $v_2(t)$ be a solution of \eqref{eq4}which intersects the plane $\varphi_1 = 0$ in two points.
+Then this solution is periodic and intersects the plane $\varphi_1 = 0$ transversely. \end{proposition} \begin{proof} A periodic solution can be obtained from the segment between the two points using symmetry with respect to the plane $\varphi_1 = 0$. \end{proof} Finally, we obtain the following three results on the existence of families of periodic solutions for system \eqref{eq4}. \begin{proposition} Let $k_2 = 0$.
+There exists $K_1$ such that for any $k_1 > K_1$ there exists $\varepsilon = \varepsilon(k_1)$ and for all $|F| < \varepsilon$ system \eqref{eq4} has a two-parameter family of periodic solutions. \end{proposition} \begin{proof} For $F = 0$ there exist $K_1$ such that for any $k_1 > K_1$ there exists a two-parameter family of periodic solutions of \eqref{eq4}.
+Moreover, each of these solutions intersects the plane $\varphi_1 = 0$ transversely.
+Therefore, if $|F|$ is small, then the right-hand side of \eqref{eq4} is close to the corresponding right hand side for $F = 0$ and the system still has a two-parameter family of periodic solutions. \end{proof}

-In all three propositions the proofs are based on the existence of families of solutions which intersect the plane $\varphi_1 = 0$ transversely for $F = 0$ and $m_1 l_1 - m_3 l_3 = 0$.
-From Proposition 4 we obtain that these families of solutions exist for small $|F|$ and $|m_1 l_1 - m_3 l_3|$.
+The proofs of the following two propositions are generally the same and are based on the existence of families of solutions which intersect the plane $\varphi_1 = 0$ transversely for $m_1 l_1 - m_3 l_3 = 0$.
+From Proposition 8 we find that these families of solutions exist for small values of $|m_1 l_1 - m_3 l_3|$.

-From the existence of a two-parametric family of periodic solutions it follows that locally (in a neighborhood of these solutions) the system is integrable: there are two local first integrals, which can be defined in various ways.